 Everyone's got advice for mamas, including us.
 Here are our 6 top breastfeeding tips for the first year.
 We know that every mama, and every baby, is different, so keep the breast (ideas for you) and leave the rest.

 Moms might be the busiest people around.
 And for breastfeeding mamas, this means pumping at work or on the go.
 Making time to pump on a schedule and finding the right place to plug in are both challenging.
 But another challenge is getting your mind and body into the right space for let-down when you’re away from your baby.
 We created a playlist, “Sounds For Let-Down,” to help cue the let-down reflex so you can get down with your pumping (and move on to the other things you need to cross off your list).
 Our sounds are designed to be as short as you need or as long as you want so you can enjoy a mini-spa anywhere, anytime.
 And best of all?
 The playlist lives on our Mamava app and fits in your pocket.

-The holidays are here and it's time to celebrate with friends and family.
-But when it comes to the nog, what do breastfeeding moms need to know?
+When you're a new breastfeeding mom, you're still eating for two.
+And you're hydrating to boost your milk supply.
+But when it comes to drinking alcohol, what do today's breastfeeding moms need to know?
 We've scoured the interwebs so you don't have to.
 Here are three things to know about booze and breastfeeding.

 Photo credit: Tonya Ritter Photography

-This Veterans Day we honor all those who’ve served our country.
-We also want to recognize all the breastfeeding mothers in the military who are doing double duty by serving their country and nourishing their infants.
-The military has come a long way in recent years to introduce more family-friendly policies: in 2015 they opened all combat jobs to women for the first time in American history and in 2016 the Pentagon extended paid maternity leave to 12 weeks for all branches of the military.
+The military has come a long way in recent years to introduce more family-friendly policies: in 2015 they opened all combat jobs to women for the first time in American history.
+Then in 2016 the Pentagon extended paid maternity leave to 12 weeks for all branches of the military.
 And now all five branches of the military are making sure breastfeeding mothers have dedicated lactation spaces.